-The Governing body and Head Teacher is accountable for ensuring the effectiveness of this policy and school compliance.
-The Governors/director has a named champion within Safeguarding, this is Julie Kirkham.
+The Governing body and Head Teacher are accountable for ensuring the effectiveness of this policy and school compliance.

+A Governor is a named champion within Safeguarding, this is Julie Kirkham.

-Governing body/Head Teacher/Proprietors/ Management Committee (delete as appropriate) have appointed Simon Russell as the Designated Safeguarding Lead who is part of the senior leadership team.
+The Governing body or Head Teacher have appointed Simon Russell as the Designated Safeguarding Lead who may be part of the senior leadership team.
 The Governing Body will monitor this post to ensure post holder has the time and resources required to fulfil the duty.

-Governing body/Head Teacher/Proprietors/Management Committee (delete as appropriate) have identified Eve Bryan as Deputy Designated Safeguarding Lead(s), and they are trained to the same safeguarding standard as the DSL.
+The Governing body or Head Teacher have identified Eve Bryan as Deputy Designated Safeguarding Lead(s), and they are trained to the same safeguarding standard as the DSL.
 The DSL can delegate activities to Deputy Designated Safeguarding Lead(s) yet the ultimate responsibility still remains with the DSL, the lead responsibility should not be delegated.
-In the absence of the DSL the Deputy DSL(s) will take lead on safeguarding with clear direction from the Senior Leadership Team.
+In the absence of the DSL the Deputy DSL(s) will take lead on safeguarding with clear direction from the senior leadership team.

-The DSL and DDSL job description (appendix B KCSIE 2019) has been added to each staff members Job description.
-The Governing body/ proprietors / management committee have shared the content of "Keeping Children Safe in Education" (2019) with Designated Safeguarding Lead/Deputy Designated Safeguarding Lead and are confident the individuals have the knowledge, understanding to carry out their roles appropriately.
+The DSL and DDSL job description (appendix B KCSIE 2020) have been added to each staff members Job description.
+The Governing body have shared the content of "Keeping Children Safe in Education" (2020) with Designated Safeguarding Lead/Deputy Designated Safeguarding Lead and are confident the individuals have the knowledge, understanding to carry out their roles appropriately.
 The DSL training is compliant with the Local Safeguarding Childrens Board requirement.